subhadip2111/DreamLift/README.md

 # WhatNext

-## Overview

-**WhatNext** is a web application designed to assist students in navigating their educational journey and career path.
-It addresses the common challenge many students face: determining their future goals and finding the right educational opportunities and guidance.

-## Message

-In every student's life, there comes a pivotal moment when they must decide on their future educational path. **WhatNext** aims to provide clarity and direction during this critical phase by offering comprehensive insights and resources.

-## Problem Statement

-Whether it's choosing the right stream after 10th grade or identifying suitable career options post-high school, students often lack comprehensive guidance and information.

-## Solution

-**WhatNext** aims to bridge this gap by providing a centralized platform where students can:

-- Explore a comprehensive list of exams and educational opportunities tailored to their interests and qualifications.
-- Discover insights into various career paths, helping them make informed decisions about their future.
-- Find teachers and mentors nearby who can provide personalized guidance and support.

-## Key Features

-- **Exam Directory**: Access a curated list of exams ranging from entrance tests for colleges to competitive exams for specialized fields.
-- **Opportunity Listings**: Explore opportunities such as scholarships, internships, and job placements linked to specific exams and educational paths.
-- **Teacher Locator**: Locate and connect with teachers and mentors in their vicinity who can offer career counseling and academic support.
-- **Personalized Recommendations**: Receive personalized recommendations based on their academic background, interests, and career aspirations.

-## MVP (Minimum Viable Product) - Phase 1

-The initial phase of **WhatNext** focuses on:

-- Creating a user-friendly interface for students to easily navigate and explore exam listings and opportunities.
-- Implementing a search feature to find nearby teachers based on location and subject expertise.
-- Providing detailed information about each exam, including eligibility criteria, exam dates, and related resources.

-## Technologies Used

-- **Frontend**: Next.js, React.js, Tailwind CSS
-- **Backend**: Node.js, Express.js
-- **Database**: MongoDB
-- **Additional Tools**: Google Maps API (for teacher locator feature)

-## Getting Started

-To run the application locally:

-1. Clone this repository.
-2. Install dependencies using `npm install`.
-3. Start the development server using `npm start`.

-## Contributing

-Contributions are welcome!
-If you have any suggestions, feature requests, or bug reports, please submit them via GitHub issues.

-## License

-This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.

-## Contact

-For inquiries or further information, please contact [Your Name] at [Your Email Address].
+WhatNext is a web application designed to assist students in identifying their future career goals, selecting appropriate educational paths, and connecting with relevant educational resources and guidance.

+# Overview
+In every student's life, one of the most critical challenges is determining their future goals and finding the right educational path to achieve them.
+WhatNext aims to solve this problem by providing a comprehensive platform where students can:

+# Explore a curated list of exams that align with their interests and career aspirations.
+Gain awareness of educational opportunities offered by various colleges and institutions.
+Connect with teachers and mentors who can provide personalized guidance and support.
+Features
+Exam Listings
+WhatNext provides a detailed listing of exams across different educational levels and fields such as Engineering, Medical, Teaching, and more.
+Each exam listing includes:

+ # Exam name
+Level (e.g., 10th grade, 12th grade, Graduate)
+Eligibility criteria
+Subjects covered
+Exam format and syllabus details
+Duration of the exam
+Official website link for more information
+Description highlighting the benefits and opportunities associated with each exam Important dates related to the exam (application deadlines, exam dates, result dates) College and Opportunity Awareness
+Students can discover information about various colleges, institutions, and career opportunities available based on their exam results and educational background.
+This section provides insights into:

+# Top colleges offering programs related to specific exams
+Career opportunities available after completing specific exams or courses Scholarships, internships, and other educational resources Teacher and Mentor Connection
+To support students in making informed decisions about their educational and career paths, WhatNext allows them to connect with qualified teachers and mentors in their locality.
+Features include:

+# Search functionality to find teachers based on subject expertise, location, and availability
+Profiles of teachers and mentors with detailed information about their qualifications, teaching experience, and areas of expertise
+Contact options to schedule consultations or guidance sessions Tech Stack
+WhatNext is built using modern technologies to ensure scalability, performance, and a seamless user experience:

+# Frontend: Next.js, React
+Styling: Tailwind CSS
+Backend and Database: MongoDB for data storage and management
+Deployment: Deployed on cloud platforms like AWS or Heroku for reliability and accessibility Getting Started
+To run WhatNext locally or deploy it to a production environment, follow these steps:

+# Clone the repository from GitHub.
+Install dependencies using npm or yarn.
+Set up MongoDB and configure the connection string.
+Run the application using npm run dev or yarn dev.
+Access the application through your browser at http://localhost:3000.
+Contributing
+Contributions to WhatNext are welcome!
+If you have suggestions for new features, improvements to existing features, or bug fixes, please open an issue or submit a pull request on GitHub.

+# License
+This project is licensed under the MIT License - see the LICENSE file for details.

+# Contact
+For questions, feedback, or support regarding WhatNext, please contact [Your Name] at [Your Email Address].